-March is a very popular month to visit Méribel due to the longer days, milder weather and opportunities for fun in the sunshine, while still enjoying great snow conditions.
+March is magical, longer days, milder weather, fun in the sunshine and great snow conditions.

 Read on for a look at what we like to get up to when spring arrives.

 What are the weather and snow conditions like

 Generally, March conditions are ideal for skiing with mild temperatures and plenty of sunny days to enjoy picnics and sunbathing on restaurant terraces.
 There is still regular snowfall, on average 11 days and temperatures still dip below freezing at night to freshen it up.
 In March the average temperatures generally fall between a high of 2°C and a low of -5°C.